Dr Anita Clerke

 Dr Clerke has worked in Victoria, Queensland and overseas.
 She has worked almost exclusively with hand-injured patients for the last 21 years.
 She also maintains a caseload of children with hand coordination and writing difficulties.
 Her professional interests lie in assisting patients to return to, or develop their full potential for upper limb usage, whether they be a student, a worker, or a retiree.

 Dr Clerke is an Accredited Hand Therapist with the Australian Hand Therapy Association, of which there are only 200 full members Australia wide.
 She was the first Hand Therapist in Queensland to receive her PhD.
 In 2007 she completed the PhD in research about aspects of hand strength.
 She has published some of her thesis research in the American Journal of Occupational Therapy and the (American) Journal of Hand Therapy.
+Her professional profile on ResearchGate provides a link to two of Dr Clerke and Jon Clerke’s published research papers.

 Dr Clerke keeps up to date with the latest in hand therapy practice by attending and giving presentations at State, National and international conferences throughout each year.